autarch/houseabsolute.com/content/resume/index.md

 I've been working as a professional software developer since 1998, starting with Perl, and more recently using mostly Go, with some JS and C in there over time.
-I've also worked with SQL, webapps, REST APIs, GraphQL, Docker, k8s, AWS, and more.
+I've also worked with SQL, web apps, REST APIs, GraphQL, Docker, k8s, AWS, and more.

 I enjoy solving problems for humans.
-This means more than just "making it go", it also means really understanding the needs of your users.
+This means more than just "making it go", it also means understanding the needs of your users.
 I also have a strong interest in data.
 Solid data models are the key to building powerful, flexible applications.

 Over the years, I've created or contributed to hundreds of free software projects and libraries.
 I've also written extensive technical documentation